 For small and medium-sized businesses, especially those that don’t operate in regulated industries, email archiving will be a productivity tool and a great way to move old emails from overloaded email servers to a secure location where you can manage this data effectively.
 The dependency on PST files will be eased while administrators will be able to search the archives for specific messages on demand.

-Regardless of whether your organization opts for an on-premise or a cloud-based email archiving solution, there are certain software features you should be looking for in order to ensure proper archive management and compliance.
+Regardless of whether your organization opts for an archiving appliance or a cloud-based email archiving solution, there are certain software features you should be looking for in order to ensure proper archive management and compliance.

 As a rule of thumb, a good email archiving software has to be fast and allow you to manage your data without giving you an extra headache.